ZerafinaCSS/Replace-the-AO3-Icons/README.md

 A site skin that replaces the AO3 icons with new ones in a higher resolution.

 Preview images and installation instructions are [posted on AO3](https://archiveofourown.org/works/54831748).

+Version 2.0 of this site skin is available [here](https://github.com/ZerafinaCSS/Replace-the-AO3-Icons-2.0).